Gizra/Gizra-Way-Book/project_summaries.md

 # Project Summaries

-List of projects - resource for work with prospect clients
+Gizra's project summaries.
+An important resource for sales to work with prospect clients.

 | Process | Industry | Tech | The Gizra Way |
 | -- | -- | -- | -- |